 That reminded me of the way we act as Christians.
 How many times have I been through a storm and held on for dear life to the things of this world and come out on the other side so much worse for the wear?
 I could have held on to The One Who controls it all and relaxed in His care and came out so much better!
 I was homeschooled for 8 years, but when my family moved to Alabama from Louisiana my brother and I were enrolled in public school.
 For a very sheltered 15-year-old girl, public school was truly a storm!
 The very first bus ride to school I heard kids younger than me using language that was never heard in my house.
 I was equal parts shocked and disgusted by the things my classmates discussed out loud about their very private lives.
 There was a group of boys that sat in front of my locker every day that called me all sorts of terrible names.
 I was terrified of them.

 In my bitterness against my parents for uprooting us from Louisiana, I didn’t turn to them for help.
 I didn’t turn to The Lord for help because I knew that that was what my parents would say to do.
 I spent three years in misery with myself and my parents.
 I ruined my Christian reputation by participating in the conversations that had once disgusted me, and using the language that had shocked me.
-I did things that I knew were wrong with a boy that I knew I was not going to be my husband.
 Instead of accepting responsibility for my actions and asking The Lord for forgiveness, I blamed my sin on other people.
 Instead of admitting that what I did with that boy was wrong, I told myself I was doing it because he loved me, and my parents didn’t.
 I was holding on to the world so tightly.
 I was blistered and scarred by the world.
 My heart was bruised and broken by the storm of life that I was facing and thought I could weather under my own power.
 But I couldn’t do it.
 I ended up so broken inside after my storm, and even more broken after trying to piece myself back together, I thought I was a lost cause.
 I didn’t think that The Lord could change me, and I continued on in misery and bitterness.
 I could have saved myself 4 years of pain if I had just trusted The One Who is truly in control!
 I am so thankful for a mother who never stopped praying for me and loving, even though I was not loving towards her.
 In the past few months of trying to grow in The Lord and His unfailing love and amazing grace, she has been a wonderful mentor and guide.
 Even though I’m still hard to love at times.
 My first name, Alaina, means “awakening” and my middle name, Shea, means “grace.”
 I can see you now, scrolling back to the top of the page.
 I didn’t call this blog Awakening Grace because it’s my name.
 I called it that because that’s what’s happening in my life.
 God is awakening His amazing grace inside me.
 I see it fresh and new every morning.

 May God awaken His grace inside you.